Skip to main content

 Observation

-I noticed the binary never compared the input to a stored string but instead called mmap/mprotect to mark a buffer executable before jumping into it, which suggested the MD5 output bytes were being used directly as machine code rather than as a stored hash for comparison.
+The binary never compares your input against a stored string.
+It calls mmap and mprotect to mark a buffer executable and jumps into it, which means the MD5 output bytes are being run as machine code rather than compared as a hash.

 The binary appends an 8-byte salt to your input, splits the combined string into 12-byte chunks, and MD5-hashes each chunk.
 It then pulls four consecutive bytes starting at a specific offset out of each hash (the starting offsets used are 8, 2, 7, and 1 for the four chunks respectively) and concatenates those four 4-byte slices into a 16-byte buffer that it marks executable and calls.
 A wrong password yields random bytes that fault; the intended password yields bytes that form a valid little routine.